mingzhang-yin/mingzhang-yin.github.io/index.md

 I got my PhD in <a href="https://stat.utexas.edu">Statistics </a> from <a href="https://www.utexas.edu">The University of Texas at Austin</a> where I was supervised by <a href="https://mingyuanzhou.github.io">Prof. Mingyuan Zhou</a>.
 Before coming to UT, I spent four years as undergraduate at the <a href="https://math.fudan.edu.cn/mathen/main.htm"> School of Mathematical Sciences</a> in <a href="http://www.fudan.edu.cn/en/"> Fudan University</a>, Shanghai. </p>

 <p>
 I am working in the areas of Bayesian statistics, machine learning, and causal inference.  <a                                                                                           href="https://repositories.lib.utexas.edu/bitstream/handle/2152/83980/YIN-DISSERTATION-2020.pdf?sequence=1&isAllowed=y">My thesis </a> focuses on the variational methods with dependence structures.
-The topics that I am interested in include </p>
+The topics I am interested in include </p>
   <p>
   <ul>
    <li> <ins>Causal inference and machine learning</ins>: identification, invariance, supplementary analysis, quasi-experimental design </li>